K8sbykeshed/k8s-service-validator/README.md

 - Calico's proxying options (https://thenewstack.io/beyond-kube-proxy-tigera-calico-harnesses-ebpf-for-a-faster-data-plane/)
 - ... others ? feel free to PR / add here ! ...

-As these implementations of kube proxy diverge over time, knowing wether loadbalancing is failing due to the source or target of traffic, wether all node proxies or just a few are broken, and wether configurations like node-local endpoints, or terminating endpoint scenarios are causing specific issues, becomes increasingly important for comparing services.
+The implementations of kube proxy diverge over time, knowing wether loadbalancing is failing due to the source or target of traffic, wether all node proxies or just a few are broken, and wether configurations like node-local endpoints, or terminating endpoint scenarios are causing specific issues, becomes increasingly important for comparing services.